vivaria/edisonrul.ing/docs/source/cards/dark-factory-of-mass-production.md

-# DARK FACTORY OF MASS PRODUCTION
+# Dark Factory Of Mass Production

 *   You select the 2 Normal Monsters when you activate "Dark Factory of Mass Production".
 *   This card targets 2 monsters.